efekos/UserCrates/README.md

   * [Support](#support)
 <!-- TOC -->
 # UserCrates
 This plugin makes every chest a potential crate by someone.
 Every player can make a crate and put items they want to it, then open their own crates!

 ## About

 How it works?
 Simply you just look to a crate, write a couple commands, and done!
 Now anyone with a key can open that crate.
 Nothing else required!

 ## Special Notes

 ### For Server Owners

 If you want to enable economy features (such as paying money to a crate), you need to install Vault and an economy plugin that works with Vault to your server.
 It is not required though, plugin will automatically disable the economy-specific features when Vault is not correctly setup.

 Any chest protected by at least one of the plugins below will be unable to become a crate.
-If you want another plugin to be here, tell me on my [discord](https://discord.gg/8PPgcmYNf4).
+If you want another plugin here, create an issue about it on [issues](https://github.com/efekos/UserCrates/issues) tab.
 * WorldGuard
 * GriefPrevention

 All the permissions should be enabled to all users by default.
 If you wish to make some limitations, you need a permission manager plugin that allows you to disable a permission.

 ### For Developers

-If you want your protection plugins to work with crates.
-Send me a message to me on [discord](https://discord.gg/8PPgcmYNf4) including all the information below:
+If you want your protection plugins to work with crates, create an issue about it on [issues](https://github.com/efekos/UserCrates/issues) tab including all the information below:
 * Name and main page of your plugin (spigotmc,modrinth and bukkit pages are the ones I trust the most).
-* Installation of an API to your plugin (or your entire plugin source as dependency, your choice).
+* Installation of an API to your plugin (or your entire plugin source as a dependency, your choice).
 * A `public static boolean method(Player p,Location loc)` that returns `true` if your plugin will allow `p` to make a crate at the block in `loc`.
-IN JAVA, I HATE KOTLIN.

 Unfortunately, there is no API for this plugin.
 Despite it would be useless at the moment, I can make one if enough requests for it approaches.

 ## Commands